 11. Enjoy the scenery at a fast speed.

 Run, but not because you are late for class.
 I have to thank my roommate for getting me into the habit of going running while studying abroad.
 At home, I would go swimming if I wanted to exercise.
 In Paris, I thought I would limit myself to the commuting walks as my main source of movement.

 I first started running to a park near where I lived, and then I discovered I enjoyed running around the neighborhood more, despite having to pay extra attention to the traffic and pedestrian lights, cars, bikes, and others.
 Even if you are staying in the city for a short period, the adventure of going running and discovering the parks and/or streets nearby is amazing.
 Doing so would really make you feel like a local.

 12. Learn from yourself!

-At the end, reflect on the you before and the you after.
-You will be impressed how you (your habits, tastes, desires, priorities, etc.) have changed throughout your weeks or months abroad.
+At the end, reflect on the you before and the you after studying abroad.
+You will be impressed how you (your habits, tastes, desires, priorities, etc.) have changed throughout your weeks or months overseas.
 You will still be the person you were when you arrived but with different viewpoints and experiences.
 Cherish your time abroad and learn as much as you can!